anthonyrozmajzl/anthonyrozmajzl.com/content/post/Death by Graph: There is Nowhere for the Covidians To Run.md

 ![Lockdown Stringency](/images/Lockdown-Stringency.pdf)

 If this chart shows anything, it shows that there is absolutely zero correlation between Covid-19 deaths and lockdown stringency.
 Countries with the highest stringencies appear across all areas of both graphs.
 If the Covidians' cherished slogan were true, all green and yellow bars would be on the left side of the top chart while all red and black bars would be on the right side of the lower chart.
-Here is one more chart showing, yet again, pracitcally zero correation between case growth and lockdown stringency.
+Here is another chart showing, yet again, pracitcally zero correation between case growth and lockdown stringency.

 ![Lockdown Stringecy vs Case Change](/images/stringency-vs-change.png)